 Kyle Taylor Affleck Greene McMurtry LLPSeptember 20th, 2019

-The Supreme Court of Canada released its judgment today in the price-fixing class action, Pioneer Corp. v.
+The Supreme Court of Canada released its judgment last September in the price-fixing class action, Pioneer Corp. v.
 Godfrey, 2019 SCC 42.
-The Court held: Limitations The discoverability rule applies to ... [more]Full article
+The Court held: Limitations The discoverability rule applies ... [more]Full article

 Ontario’s Class Proceedings Act, 1992 was introduced almost 30 years ago.
 Since then, class actions in Canada have expanded in volume and impact.
 The Law Commission of Ontario is an ... [more]Full article